gogradle/gogradle/docs/repository-management.md

 }
 ```

-In the DSL above, `root` and `url` can be any object other than string.
+In the DSL above, `root` and `url` can be any object, not only string.
 Gogradle will use built-in Groovy method [`Object.isCase()`](http://mrhaki.blogspot.jp/2009/08/groovy-goodness-switch-statement.html) to test if it matches the declaration.

 Actually, you can use regular expressions and closures.
 The following example demonstrates how to use a mirror registry of `github.com`.